 Best Nearby Restaurants

 - Nikolas Tavern: Beautiful, toes-in-the-sand restaurant serving fresh fish (mostly caught by the owner) and delicious meats from his family’s farm.
-Located on Agia Anna Beach, about a 15-minute walk away if you take the beach path (not shown on map)
+Located on Agia Anna Beach via the beach path.

 Best Nearby Bars and Breweries

 - Nammos Beach Club: One of the most expensive beach clubs on the island.
 The food and drinks are overpriced for sure, but the location is very convenient and it’s the closest one with late night beach parties.

 - Scorpios: Effortlessly cool beach club with a chilled out atmosphere by day and beachfront parties every night.

 - SantAnna Mykonos: The most extravagant beach club in Mykonos, with 2 restaurants, 2 bars, a full-service spa, a pool with 10 private “islands” to rent out, an underwater suite, and (of course) a helipad.

 - What Else Mykonos: Wonderful little bakery and cafe serving great coffee, pastries, crepes, and sandwiches from early morning through the late afternoon.
 Bonus: they deliver.

 - Nammos Village: Luxury mall at Psarou Beach with high-end fashion and accessories from Dior, Louis Vuitton, Gucci, and more, plus a spa, supervised playground, and cafe (not to be confused with nearby Nammos Restaurant).